Welcome to the SOTSEC-ID website

 SOTSEC-ID is a collaborative group of professionals engaged in providing group treatment to men with intellectual disabilities who are at risk of sexual offending.

-SOTSEC-ID facilitator training 12th and 13th November 2018 in Dublin.
-If you are interested in attending please contact Emily.
+SOTSEC-ID facilitator training will be held on 3rd and 4th July 2019 in London.
+If you are interested in attending, please contact Emily.

 ARMIDILO- s Training